O.K., it should be obvious (hopefully) that I am not a man.

 Dark, depressing, soulless, derivative, quirky, devout,…Continue

 Alternative isn’t a word that springs to mind when I think about St. Patrick’s Day.
-For me -- and probably millions of other Irish-Americans -- the 17th of March has always been…Continue
+For me -- and probably millions of other Irish-Americans -- the 17th of March has always been a day marked by traditions that border on the cliche.…Continue

 Added by Sarah Nagle on March 20, 2014 at 11:00pm — No Comments